 Most definitely.
 Even top universities today offer online degree programs where students earn the exact same diploma as those learning on campus.
 It’s often impossible for employers to tell how a degree was earned.
 As long as the online degree program has the proper accreditation, employers will accept the degree.

-Students pursuing online public health degrees are eligible for the same local and national scholarships as those students pursuing classroom-based degrees.
+Students pursuing online public health degrees are eligible for the same local and national scholarships as students pursuing classroom-based degrees.
 In addition, most schools offer their online students scholarships based on merit or financial need.

 While their jobs are very different, public health professionals tend to share a core set of traits and skills.
 Take the following quiz and see if you have what it takes for a career in public health.